 Raena Saddler, Head of Product & People Ops at the Sheryl Sandberg & Dave Goldberg Family Foundation

-Top diversity and inclusion questions, answered
+Top diversity, equity, and inclusion (DEI) questions answered

 Katee’s advice is two-fold.
 First, don’t try to boil the ocean.
 Second, just start somewhere.
 This work is huge and can become overwhelming if you try to tackle everything at once.
 Create a list of all the things you want to tackle and start with one or two.
-For instance, leverage your teams to build employee resource groups, use more inclusive language, or create a flex work program.
+For instance, leverage your teams to build employee resource groups (ERGs), use more inclusive language, or create a flex work program.
 Every step can help build an environment that is more inclusive and welcoming to underrepresented groups.
 Finally, ask for help from those who have done this in other organizations.
 Katee says she is always open to a conversation if it will help to move this work along in a company.

 Katee’s one-two punch is the data and the humans.
-The data will tell the story of why diversity and inclusion is not just a “nice to have.”
+The data will tell the story of why DEI is not just a “nice to have.”
 The human aspect will make it more real for people who may not understand that the employee experience is not the same for everyone at the company.
 We need to bring everyone along, so it is important to meet people where they are.
 This can seem daunting and exhausting at times, but the more we can create awareness, the more we open people’s eyes to how great the organization could be for everyone.